-The CounterPULSE Fiscal Sponsorship Program is based on a model of pre-approved grant relationship.
-In essence, the project and CounterPULSE (sponsor) are a grantee and grantor.
-The sponsored project is a separate legal entity that is liable for its own taxes, insurance, and debts.
-Our sponsored projects retain intellectual property rights for all the art they create.
+CounterPULSE offers fiscal sponsorship to several local dance and performance companies.
+Fiscal sponsorship allows for independent companies to received tax deductible income by way of grants, contracts, and individuals donations.
+The sponsored company is a separate legal entity that is liable for its own taxes, insurance, and debts.
+Our sponsored companies retain intellectual property rights for all the art they create.
 Please visit our Fiscally Sponsored Projects page for more information on our current projects.

-An Update on Fiscal Sponsorship with CounterPULSE (Spring 2012)
+An Update on Fiscal Sponsorship with CounterPULSE (October 2013)

 More information on our current Fiscal Sponsorship program is outlined below.
 Thank you!